bennettyong/dividend_calc/README.md

 # dividend_calc
-A calculator for dividennd of Stocks
+A calculator for dividend of Stocks